imixs/imixs-cloud/doc/INGRESS.md

 If you set this middleware in your ingress definition, your service will be secured and redirected form HTTP to HTTPS.

+## IngressRoute

+IngresRoute is a specific object defined by traefik.
+In general you can use kubernetes ingress objects as explained in the section above.
+But of course you can use also the traefik specific IngressRoute object to define an Ingress if needed.
+Within the general traefik setup we activated both - the kubernetes-crd provider and the kuberntes-ingress provider.

+You can find more about traefik ingressRoute objects [here](https://docs.traefik.io/providers/kubernetes-crd/)

+See the following example defining a traefik Ingres Route for a service:

+	# IngresRoute http
+	---
+	kind: IngressRoute
+	apiVersion: traefik.containo.us/v1alpha1
+	metadata:
+	  name: whoami-notls
+	  namespace: default

+	spec:
+	  entryPoints:
+	    - web
+	  routes:
+	  - match: Host(`example.foo.com`)
+	    kind: Rule
+	    services:
+	    - name: whoami
+	      port: 80
+	    # redirect http to https
+	    #middlewares:
+	    #- name: https-redirect